JinTanba/Polynance-Building/README.md

 As an aggregation layer, **Polynance** recognizes this opportunity and is building several modules on Polymarket.
 Serving as a gateway, Polynance will funnel more capital and betting activity into Polymarket.

+> 🧭 After countless detours, we reached a clear conclusion: indexing position tokens is the key that opens the way forward.
+📊 Bundle the positions and mint index tokens!

 # 🔨⏳ Now Building Idea

 ## ERC-20 & index token 🔄